medic/cht-docs/content/en/contribute/code/core/deploy-on-eks.md

       * `user` - use `medic` user
       * `uuid` - use `uuidgen` command line to generate a UUID
       * `couchdb_node_storage_size` - use the same size as the volume you just cloned
-      * `subdomain` - this should be your username followed by `dev.medicmobile.org`.
+      * `host` - this should be your username followed by `dev.medicmobile.org`.
 For example `mrjones.dev.medicmobile.org`
       * `hosted_zone_id` - this should always be `Z3304WUAJTCM7P`
       * `preExistingDataAvailable` - set this to be `true`
-      * `preExistingEBSVolumeID` - set this to be the ID from step 2.
+      * `preExistingEBSVolumeID-1` - set this to be the ID from step 2.
 For example `vol-f9dsa0f9sad09f0dsa`
       * `preExistingEBSVolumeSize`  - use the same size as the volume you just cloned
-      *  `dataPathOnDiskForCouchDB` - use the subPath you got in step 6.
+      *  `dataPathOnDiskForCouchDB` - use the subPath you got in step 5.
-8. Deploy this to development per the [steps above](#starting-and-stopping-aka-deleting).
+7. Deploy this to development per the [steps above](#starting-and-stopping-aka-deleting).
 NB - Be sure to call `kubectl config use-context arn:aws:eks:eu-west-2:720541322708:cluster/dev-cht-eks` before you call `./cht-deploy`!
 Always create test instances on the dev cluster.
-9. You must change admin passwords once its up.
+8. You must change admin passwords once its up.

 ## References and Debugging